cvng/bits/docs/adr/01-custom-mutations.md

 - [Custom Mutations](#1)

-Custom mutations enable us to write exactly the business logic we need with access to all of our data all wrapped up in a PostgreSQL function.
+Custom mutations enable us to write exactly the business logic we need with access to all of our data all wrapped up in a custom function.
-We can even bypass the RLS and GRANT checks, should we so choose, by tagging our function as `security definer`.